Tour added to wishlist!

 Learn more about this region and what to expect on our Southern Italy small-group tours below.

-It varies depending on which region you're in, but Southern Italy is associated with its beautiful Mediterranean coastlines, seaside towns and abundance of archaeological and historic sites.
-Southern Italy is also notable for its regional cuisine and is a great place to try some of Italy's lesser-known wine varieties and grapes.
+It varies depending on which region you're in, but Southern Italy is associated with its beautiful Mediterranean coastlines like the Amalfi Coast, seaside towns, and an abundance of archaeological and historic sites such as Pompeii and Herculaneum.
+Southern Italy is also notable for its regional cuisine, from limoncello to Naples pizza, and is a great place to try some of Italy's lesser-known wine varieties and grapes.

 Specifics vary by tour, but all Southern Italy tours include transportation, accommodations and some included meals.
 Check the relevant trip page for which excursions and meals are included for each tour.
 On all small group tours, a knowledgeable guide who is local to the region will join you.

 Our self-guided Southern Italy tour options are ideal for travelers who prefer to make their own plans and move at their own pace.
-Even if you opt for one of the self-guided tours, it's still beneficial to book it through Explore.
-We'll take all the stress and hassle out of trip planning by arranging all your accommodations and itinerary stops for you.
+Even if you opt for one of the self-guided tours, we'll take all the stress and hassle out of trip planning by arranging all your accommodations and itinerary stops for you.
 We send the maps and information about the places visited, and even transport your luggage for you.
 You just have to show up at the place where your tour begins - you can set the pace and decide when to start, how fast you travel, and where to stop!

-The difficulty level on the walking and cycling tours ranges from easy to moderate.
-Travelers in good health and physical shape should have no issues.
+The walking and cycling tours in Southern Italy range in difficulty from easy to moderate, so travelers in good health and physical shape should have no issues.
 The exact level of physical difficulty varies by tour.
 The most difficult aspects are likely to be uneven terrain and short uphill climbs.